nataraj2/OpenFOAM_Multiphase/README.md

 # Multiphase simulations of liquid jet in crossflow in OpenFOAM

-This repository contains files for incompressible, multiphase simulations of a liquid jet in crossflows
+This repository contains files for incompressible, multiphase simulations of a liquid jet in crossflows in OpenFOAM using the interFOAM multiphase flow solver.

 # Simulations
-Direct numerical simulations and Reynolds Averaged Navier-Stokes (RANS) simulations
+Direct numerical simulations and Reynolds Averaged Navier-Stokes (RANS) ($k-\epsilon$) simulations of a water jet in air crossflow are perfomed using interFOAM.
+The domain, boundary conditions and the simulation parameters are shown in the section below.

 ## Setup